lizzencamelo/lizzencamelo/README.md

-:mortar_board: Engineering student
+Engineering student

-> Technology is nothing
-but excellent
->art

-:tulip:

-### My principles :key:
+My principles
-- Measured Quality
-- Simplistic Elegance
-- Observation
+—measured quality
+—simplistic elegance
+—artistic integrity

+>Science and art tend to coalesce in aesthetician, plasticity, and form.
+The greatest scientists are artists as well.